How Does Blockchain Work? A Guide to the Decentralized Digital Ledger

 How Does Blockchain Work?

-Blockchain works a little differently from other databases.
+How does blockchain technology work?
+It works a little differently from other databases.
 The method that blockchains use to structure data is what sets them apart.
 Instead of structuring data into tables, it works like so:

 - A blockchain database collects information in groups, or “blocks.”
 A certain amount of information is needed to make one block.